 Field trips will be rated as to Difficulty and Danger.
-Difficulty scale will include factors such as distance walking, terrain including waling conditions, and weather conditions.
+Difficulty scale will include factors such as distance walking, terrain including walking conditions, and weather conditions.
 Danger scale will include factors like venomous snakes, poisonous vegetation, slippery slopes, and rock falls.

 COMMON FIELD TRIP QUESTIONS.